jamesocoder/apf-filler/README.md

 ## How to run

 To run after compiling into an executable:
-- With a terminal, run the executable and supply it with the relative path to [label.csv](/dataSamples/label.csv) and your name as command-line arguments
+- With a terminal, run the executable and supply it with the relative path to [downloaded REDCap reports conforming to the shape of the samples in ./dataSamples](/dataSamples) and your name as command-line arguments

 To run directly with Python installed:
-- In a terminal with the project root opened, `python ./src/main.py ./dataSamples/label.csv [your_name]`
+- In a terminal with the project root opened, `python ./src/main.py ./dataSamples/intakeForm.csv [your_name]`

 ## Further Automation with PDFTK